 Some Great Spots

 Grandmother Mountain is arguably the most renowned bouldering area in the Boone region.
-Being at a higher elevation than most Southeastern areas it's a perfect place to climb well into the warmer months.
-The approach is easy to moderate depending on how far you plan to hike in (boulders are strewn across the face of the mountain from the parking lot upward).
+This historic and popular destination is loaded with beautiful boulders to suit any climber.
+As it’s at a higher elevation than most Southeastern areas, it's a perfect place to climb well into the warmer months.
+The approach is easy to moderate depending on how far you plan to hike in (boulders are strewn across the mountain’s face from the parking lot upward).
 With a V0-V14 grade range, there is something for everyone to enjoy.

-This historic and popular destination is loaded with beautiful boulders to suit any climber.
+Don’t miss visiting the Blowing Rock Boulderfield!
 A short drive from Center 45, this area is both nearby and loaded with amazing regional test pieces from the V0-V13 grade.
 Blowing Rock is very close to Boone and easily accessed for a full afternoon session.
-The approach is easy to moderate depending on how many pads you have strapped to your back.
+The approach is easy to moderate, depending on how many pads you have strapped to your back.
 BR is climbable from fall, winter and spring and generally requires about one day to dry after a rain.
-Don't miss visiting the Blowing Rock Boulderfield!

 Buckeye & The Barn

-Fantastic boulders located just outside of Boone.
-Comprised of 2 main areas, upper Buckeye Knob boulders, and the lower Barn boulders.
-Buckeye Knob is more of a backcountry experience, with a 30-minute approach and solitary feel.
-The Barn boulders are close to the road and concentrated in a small, circuit-friendly area.
-High-quality bouldering with problems ranging from V0 to V13.
-Slabs, overhangs, aretes, cracks, this area has it all.
+Comprised of 2 main areas — upper Buckeye Knob boulders and the lower Barn boulders — these areas are fantastic bouldering destinations located just outside of Boone.
+Both sites feature high-quality bouldering with problems ranging from V0 to V13.
+Buckeye Knob is more of a backcountry experience, with a 30-minute approach and solitary feel, while the Barn boulders are close to the road and concentrated in a small, circuit-friendly area.
+With slabs, overhangs, aretes, and cracks, this area has it all.
 There are a number of classic lines and a concentration of high-quality problems in the Barn boulders and more spread out and occasionally highball lines on the Knob.
 This boulder field was purchased and protected by the CCC, becoming Boone's first officially protected boulder field.

 Linville Gorge is a wonderland of rock and a deep wilderness gorge only an hour away (to most of the parking areas) from downtown Boone.
 Some of the best route climbing on the East Coast can be found all along the gorge, and some of North Carolina's best adventure bouldering can be found all along the riverbed.
-Reference Joey Henson's map or hike down with an experienced friend.
-There are multitudes of river smoothed, house-sized boulders to climb, of every grade up to V13.
-The approach on some of the easier trails are still quite steep, so plan ahead, but it's very much worth the hike.
+There are multitudes of river-smoothed, house-sized boulders to climb, of every grade up to V13.
+The approaches on some of the easier trails are still quite steep, so plan ahead, but it's very much worth the hike.
+Reference Joey Henson’s map or hike down with an experienced friend.
 Swimming, gorgeous views, and stellar climbing await!